ajkessel/reacjibot/README.md

+## Reacjibot
 This is a [Maubot](https://github.com/maubot/maubot) plugin for use in a [Matrix](https://matrix.org/) chat room.
 The plugin allows you to define arbitrary emoji reactions that will cause messages tagged with the specified emoji to be automatically cross-posted to a different room.
+Once you have installed an initial configuration, you can define, undefine, and list mappings in the room with the `!reacji` command (or whatever you define as base_command in the configuration).

 Example use cases could be tagging messages with :bulb: to post them to an #ideas channel for follow-up.
 Or if a message is off-topic, an emoji-reaction (say :train:) could cause the message to be reposted to the room with the correct topic for further discussion (say #public_transportation).

-You'll need to create a config.yaml (based on [example-config.yaml](example-config.yaml)) to specify mappings.
+You'll need to create an initial config.yaml (based on [example-config.yaml](example-config.yaml)) to specify mappings.
 For example:
 ```
 mapping:
   💡: 'ideas'